mattermost/docs/source/install/desktop-msi-gpo.rst

 ``msiexec /i mattermost-desktop-v4.6.1-x64.msi /qn``

 Note: Current version is 4.6.1.
-In future, you may need to change it accordingly.
+In the future, you may need to change this command accordingly.